DouglasAllen/code-algorithms/README.md

 This is just random practice for solving problems.
 Try to code yourself before checking my answer.
 Also share what your solution was!
-It's amazing what diffent ways there are to solve a simple problem.
+It's amazing what different ways there are to solve a simple problem.

 ##Author